pavan485/mongoDB/README.md

 # Installation and Configuration

-Copy the Python-MongoDB folder to your machine
+Copy the MongoDB-Python folder to your machine
-Run following commands in the directory /Python-MongoDB
+Run following commands in the directory /MongoDB-Python
    - python -m pip install requests
    - pip install pyyaml
    - pip install logger